RaniaMz/TransactionChecker/README.md

 # Custom Library
 ### To validate a transaction data with different formate , e.g: JSON , XML .
-self.data indicate to the loaded data from any file **[JSON , XML]**, and the struct of this data is same in after reading any file
+self.data indicate to the loaded data from any file **[JSON , XML]**, and the struct of this data will be same after reading any file

 * To run code using terminal :
 ```